reTHINK-project/dev-discovery/README.md

  b.)
 Make sure to set JAVA_HOME environment varaible

  c.)
-Once Solr is installed create a core called "rethink"
+Once Solr is installed start solr and create a core called "rethink"

    There might be differences btw.
 Linux and Windows to do this:
-   In windows it is done by command line  "solr create -c rethink"
+   In windows it is done by command line
+   "solr start"
+   "solr create -c rethink"

  d)  edit the solrIndexURL parameter in the web.xml file according to your setting